OSUDSL/pydre/docs/tutorial/custom_metrics.md

 ### 1. Create a Custom Metrics Directory

-Create a directory for your custom metrics outside the Pydre repository:
+Create a directory for your custom metrics (outside the Pydre repository):

 ```
 my_project/